U.S. bankruptcy judge urges settlement on GM ignition defects

 Under the plan approved by Gerber, GM channelled its burdensome liabilities into a shell known as “Old GM,” while selling its profitable assets to “New GM,” a separate corporate entity that took GM out of bankruptcy and now operates as General Motors Co.

-Accident victims are not involved in the dispute before Gerber, which concerns only claims for loss of car value.
+Accident victims are not involved in the dispute before Gerber, which involves only claims for loss of car value.

 The new entity agreed to take on certain of Old GM’s legal liabilities, including those for accidents that occurred after the bankruptcy but which involved cars made before the bankruptcy.